-2. Article 1: EQUALITY
+Article 1: EQUALITY

 The South African Constitution (Act 108 of 1996) lays the foundation for protecting women's rights.
-The equality clause in Chapter two of the Constitution provides the legal framework within which gender equality is enshrined and prohibits discrimination against anyone on the grounds of race, gender, sex, pregnancy, marital status, sexual orientation and ethnic or social origin.
-The Constitution laid the basis for the repealing of many pieces of discriminatory legislation and for the introduction of progressive, rights-based legislation, that takes cognisance of gender realities.
-The Constitution (Sections 59 and 72) further makes provision for public access and involvement in the law-making processes of Parliament.
-The enabling environment created by the post-1994 period had a positive impact on women being able to take up issues in legislative processes.
-Many lobby and advocacy groups have been active in campaigning for gender sensitive legislation.
+Chapter 2, the equality clause, provides the legal framework within which gender equality is protected and forbids discrimination against anyone on the grounds of race, gender, sex, pregnancy, marital status, sexual orientation and ethnic or social origin.
+It laid the basis for the repealing of many pieces of discriminatory legislation and for the introduction of progressive, rights-based legislation, that is mindful of gender realities.
+Sections 59 and 72 make provision for public access and involvement in the law-making processes of Parliament.